 18 Provincial and district governments express high levels of commitment to and ownership of the improved planning mechanisms promoted by PCDP.
 Data Forums, MDG Working Groups and Gender Mainstreaming Working Groups have been formalized under Government Decrees, making them integral participants of development planning and budgeting processes.
 Incorporation of HD and MDG indicators and targets into provincial and district RPJMDs also reflects the commitment of local governments to continue using these development planning, budgeting and monitoring instruments.
 Although MDG targets are binding only until 2015, local authorities have expressed their intention to continue using them in their future planning, budgeting, and monitoring processes.

-19 The sustainability and replicability of PCDP’s integrated service delivery model still need to be tested.
-Presence of national as well as regional legal instruments, strong commitment on the part of regional governments to replicate the model and availability of financial resources make chances of sustainability promising.
-Paucity of human and technical resources, however, continues to be an impediment to replication, especially at the district level.
-An issue that may adversely affect the model’s sustainability and replicability is the PCDP project’s failure to have actively engaged district level government functionaries during the development and piloting of the models.
+19 The sustainability and replicability of PCDP’s integrated service delivery model, however, still need to be tested.
+Although national as well as regional legal instruments, strong commitment on the part of regional governments to replicate the model and availability of financial resources make chances of sustainability promising, yet paucity of human and technical resources continues to be an impediment to replication, especially at the district level.

-20 The project did not promote the active involvement of district health and education government functionaries during the development and implementation of its integrated service delivery models.
-The activities were for the most part carried out by CSOs under the overall supervision of provincial BPMs.
-The limited involvement of district level functionaries may have negative implications on opportunities for wide-scale village level replication of the models by district authorities.
+20 The PCDP project’s activities were for the most part carried out by CSOs under the overall supervision of provincial BPMs.
+The success of wide-scale village-level replication of the models will, however, require more active involvement of district health and education government functionaries than during the piloting phase.

 21 Operation of the integrated service delivery model developed by PCDP depended heavily on the facilitation skills and technical expertise of local CSOs.
 Replication of the model would, by implication, also require the support of CSOs.
-There is therefore, as a consequence, a need to formally establish the status and role of CSOs in state run education and health service delivery systems.
+There is, as a consequence, a need to formally establish the status and role of CSOs in state run education and health service delivery systems.

 22 The sustainability of the results of PCDP’s technical support to UP4B depends upon the unit’s institutional position in the aftermath of the upcoming Presidential elections.
 The Unit’s terms of office are due to expire in 2014 along with the terms of office of the current President.
 Whether the unit will continue to exist under the office of the next President or the mandate to accelerate development in Papua and West Papua will be abolished or relegated to another agency is unknown.